Content Mapping: The Ultimate Step-By-Step Guide

 • Why are they looking for an offering like yours?

-• What goals has your offering helped them to achieve?
+• What goals have your offering helped them to achieve?

 • Why do they buy your products or services instead of your competitors’?